colossus9/colossus9.github.io/content.md

 - Technical Writing and documentation
 - Relationship with people from many backgrounds and locations all over the world

+I enjoy working with people from all over the world and always show empathy to those who I can make an impact on.

 ## Notable Work

 Details are in my Resume, but I'd like to highlight a few of my recent standout work.